The Idea of a Christian Society

 The Church

-at comprehending the whole nation, and also part of the universal Church.
+None of the three elements that have been mentioned is identical with the Church.
+There cannot be a Christian society without a Church, which is at one and the same time national, in the sense that it aims at comprehending the whole nation, and also part of the universal Church.
 The dual loyalty to the nation and to the universal Church creates a tension, but this tension is essential to the idea of a Christian society.
 The Church will be the final authority within the nation in all matters of faith and morals.

 The Church would have relations to each of the three elements already considered.
 Through its official leaders it would have relations with the State.
 It might at times be in conflict with the State.
 It would be its duty to protest, when the need arises, against un-Christian policies or immoral legislation or the infringement of spiritual liberty.